-This is the preference management utility (WPrefs) that comes up when
+The above image is of the preference management utility (WPrefs) that

-clicking on the screwdriver icon.
-The icons across its top let you select which
+comes up when clicking on the screwdriver icon.
+The icons across its top let

-feature of Window Maker that you wish to alter.
-I won't cover them all here
+you select which feature of Window Maker that you wish to alter.
+I won't cover

-because once you know how to get to the window, the options are pretty self
+them all here because once you know how to get to the window, the options are

 Once you find your way around this handy window utility, you'll have